 In even more rare cases, the osteosarcoma can expand into the mammary tissue, subcutaneous tissue, spleen, intestines, liver, kidney, reproductive organs, eyes, ligaments, adrenal gland, synovium, and meninges.
 In these cases, the osteosarcoma develops deep within the bone and destroys the bone from inside.
 It becomes excruciatingly painful as it grows outward and affects the outside tissues.

 What Causes Osteosarcoma in Dogs?

-Unfortunately, the cause of osteosarcoma in dogs is not currently known.
-But there are several prevailing theories and factors that seem to be related to cancer.
+Unfortunately, the cause of osteosarcoma in canines is not currently known.
+But there are several prevailing theories and factors that seem to be related to cancer signs in dogs.

 Osteosarcoma tumors are frequently found near growth plates, so it has long been speculated that factors that affect growth rates, such as diets that promote rapid growth in puppies, influence their risk for cancer.

 Dogs that have had fractures, mainly in their limbs, may be at a higher risk for bone cancer as well.
 Osteosarcomas appear to anchor themselves in areas of increased bone re-molding (which correlates with the theory on growth plates).
 Where there is cell damage or increased turnover, the DNA is more likely to make a mistake when coding new cells, which can lead to the formation of a tumor.
 This particularly affects the forelimbs, which bear most of a dog’s body weight.

 Dogs that have had surgeries may be at higher risk at well.
 Things like ionizing radiation, chemical carcinogens, foreign bodies inserted during surgeries, such as metal implants like internal fixators, bullets, and even bone transplants can contribute to the development of osteosarcoma.
 The disease has even been associated with chronic osteomyelitis and in fractures where no foreign bodies were used in repair.